am8850/desktop-openai-playground/README.md

 ```

 - In Visual Studio, click on the new file
-  - Look or open Properties Panel
+  - Look or open the Properties Panel
   - Change the Build Action to: Copy always
+- Build in either Debug or Release modes